sasilver75/obsidian/Multimodal.md

 Modalities will have:
 1. Element representations: Discrete, continuous, granularity
 	- In language, the tokenization is a lot clearer, but in an image with bounding boxes, we might say "A `teacup` is on the `right` of a `laptop` in a `clean room`."
-2. Element distribtuions: Density, ffrequency.
-An image may have many many objects (or, if our represntation is a pixel, we have many!).
+2. Element distributions: Density, frequency.
+An image may have many many objects (or, if our representation is a pixel, we have many!).
 If we use character-level embedding instead of word-level embedding, we'll have many more.
 3. Structure: I

 ![[Pasted image 20240609094927.png]]